Georges034302/cloud-wil-demo/week5/lab_5_d_arm_templates.md

   --output table
 ```

-✅ Confirms the deployed storage account exists and matches parameters.
+✅ Should show `lab5storage1234`

 #### 🌐 Azure Portal:

 1. Go to **Resource groups** → `lab5-rg`
-2. Locate the Storage Account created
+2. Find the Storage Account
-3. Confirm name, region, and configuration
+3. Confirm name and configuration

 ---

-✔️ **Lab complete – you defined and deployed Azure infrastructure using ARM templates with reusability and validation in mind.**
+## ✅ Lab Complete

+You created a reusable ARM template, deployed it using Portal and CLI, and verified infrastructure using multiple tools.